scolladon/sfdx-git-delta/CONTRIBUTING.md

 ### Rebase

-Sometimes your feature branch will get stale with respect to the main branch, and it will require a rebase.
+Sometimes your feature branch will get stale on the main branch, and it will must a rebase.
+Do not use the github UI rebase to keep your commits signed.
 The following steps can help:

 ```bash
 git checkout main